Table of Contents

 These models help limit over-provisioning and support regulatory compliance by ensuring users only access what they need—nothing more, nothing less.

 Equally important is scoped access and delegation.
 Insurance often involves people acting on behalf of others: parents managing children’s coverage, executive assistants handling group policies, or caregivers accessing medical claim details.
-CIAM should support secure, auditable delegation flows where access can be granted with clearly defined permissions and expiry conditions.
+CIAM should support secure, auditable delegation flows that allow access to be granted with clearly defined permissions and expiry conditions.

 On the organizational side, self-service identity administration is key to scaling securely.
 Brokers and partner firms should be empowered to manage their own teams, invite new users, and handle basic account admin without needing to go through a carrier’s IT department for every update.
 This keeps operations agile while maintaining control through centralized policies and audit logs.

 Robust authorization practices don’t just reduce risk, they make it easier to deliver seamless, compliant service at scale.
-In the insurance ecosystem, that’s not a nice-to-have, but it’s essential.
+In the insurance ecosystem, it’s not a nice-to-have; it’s essential.

 Preparing for AI-driven challenges

-To mitigate these risks, insurance CIAM systems must evolve to treat AI agents as first-class actors in the identity fabric.
+To address and mitigate these risks (and thereby minimize potential harm), insurance CIAM systems must evolve to treat AI agents as first-class actors in the broader identity fabric.
 That includes:

 Using secure authorization protocols (like OAuth 2.0) to manage agent access via scoped tokens tied to specific systems and users